Patching

 Dr. Sunil Mehta

-Dr. Mehta recently joined SWORBHP in 2020 in the new role of Local Medical Advisor and in 2021 became a Local Medical Director.
-Dr. Mehta completed his Bachelor of Science at University of Waterloo and then medical training at the Schulich School of Medicine and Dentistry at Western in 2006.
-He completed his Family Medicine residency at Western University with Emergency Medicine training.
-He currently works as an Emergency Physician at Grey Bruce Health Services – Owen Sound and has served as Chief of that department since 2015.
-He has also served as an investigating coroner in the region since 2016.
+Dr. Mehta joined SWORBHP in 2020 in the role of Local Medical Advisor for the northern Paramedic Services.
+He moved to Local Medical Director in 2021.
+Dr. Mehta completed his Bachelor of Science at University of Waterloo and then his medical training at the Schulich School of Medicine and Dentistry at Western University in 2006.
+He subsequently completed his Family Medicine residency at Western University, including the additional year of Emergency Medicine training.
+Dr. Mehta currently works as an Emergency Physician at Grey Bruce Health Services – Owen Sound, is their Chief Medical Information Officer and has previously served as Chief of the Emergency Department.

 Dr. Lauren Valdis Patching Profile